Are 2 Days In Rio De Janeiro enough?

 Know before you go

-Of course, Carnival is in February, so if that’s your thing, then plan ahead.
-A post pandemic Carnival is probably going to be pretty busy!
+February: Of course, Carnival is in February, so if that’s your thing, then plan ahead.
+It is Rio’s busiest time for sure!

 Spend your 2 days in Rio de Janeiro within walking distance to the Ipanema Beach.
 Some neighborhoods are safer than others so do your research.

-- Of course, do not leave your stuff unattended!
+~ Of course, don’t leave your stuff unattended!

 Must See Attractions during your 2 Days in Rio de Janeiro!